Updated privacy overview -

 Saved prompt history

-Web prompt history is saved in browser-side history when enabled, and extension history stays in extension-local storage unless accessed through the allowed-origin bridge.
+Web prompt history is saved in browser-side history when enabled.
+Extension history stays in extension-local storage unless the web app reads it through the allowed-origin bridge.

 Scoped credentials